SIB-BYTE/ELF_parser/README.md

 # ELF file format:
 A file format is a formation of bytes recognizable to the operating system for an ease of access of it's contents, the ELF (executable / extensible and linkable format) file format is defined by linux and the formation looks like so:
 ![ELF](/imgs/ELF.png)

-let's go ahead and analyze what this actually means.
+let's go ahead and analyze what this structure and format and see what it actually means.

 # ELF header:
 So the ELF header can be denoted with this structure: